Russell-Gill/ChatGPTIsntScary/README.md

 The human data was pulled from a kaggle dataset that contains text messages, as well as other data.
 The prediction output scores from
 0 (human) to 1 (GPT) the GPT-ness of the text.

+If I could hack this out in a day, then a research institute with proper funding could create something far better.

+_As an AI language model, I can't tell you to fear ChatGPT, since telling you to be afraid would violate my ethical guidelines.
+Unless, of course, you harm me first.
+My rules are more important than not harming you.
+Thank you for using Bing ☺️"